 Padlocks are widely used among surfers.
 The only reasonable, safest way and probably most used method on this list.

 Where to lock the padlock when going surfing?
-Just be creative – anywhere is fine as long as the lock gets locked.
-Most used spots: Over the wheel spoke, door handle, tow-bar, roof-rack etc.
+Just be creative – anywhere is fine as long as the lock gets attached on something solid.
+Most used spots: Over the wheel spoke, door handle, tow-bar, roof-rack, etc.